yuri-schmaltz/LLM-Blender/README.md

 pip install -e .[train]
 ```

+To use the unified feedback, run `git submodule update --init --recursive` and `cd data/UnifiedFeedback` to check the README and download the dataset.

 See more details in [`train_ranker.sh`](./train_ranker.sh)

 Please follow the guide in the script to train the ranker.